Melbourne Garage Doors

 - May interfere if the garage is directly on the road

-Hinged door: an authentic style garage door
+Hinged Garage Door: an authentic style garage door

 Also called “French opening” if the doors open inward or “English opening” if the opening is outward.
 It is an authentic configuration made up of two leaves.
-This type of opening implies an overflow which is not suitable for sloping driveways and leading directly onto the public road.
+This type of opening implies an overflow that is not suitable for sloping driveways and leading directly onto the public road.

 - Does not take up space inside the garden